-Topic 50 Travel Issued 06/19/15 Section 56 Delinquently Filed Employee Travel Claims Page 3 of 3
+Topic 50 Travel Issued 03/06/23 Section 56 Delinquently Filed Employee Travel Claims Page 3 of 3

 - 3.1.3.
 If securing the approval of supervisors or managers is the cause of the delinquency, the importance of timeliness in dealing with travel claims should be discussed, including the additional costs of dealing with delinquent travel claims and the discontent delays in paying travel claims may cause employees. - 3.1.4.
 If it is an agency's processes that prevent the timely filing of travel claims, new and different ways of handling travel claims should be explored and new, more efficient processes be implemented.
 Such processes should, however, not sacrifice appropriate review and internal control to timeliness. - 3.2.
 A description of the corrective action that will be taken by, as appropriate, the employee, his supervisor or manager, or the agency to prevent future delinquent filings. - 4.
 The completed Form GAO-513 must-before the claim is processed and/or paid-be signed by those persons designated in the table found at the end of this section.
 It is to be noted that, as the claim becomes more delinquent, additional signatures will be required to effect processing. - 4.1.
-If approved by the State Comptroller, the Form GAO-513 will be returned to the agency for processing and payment by the agency. - 4.2.
-If not approved, the State Comptroller will communicate with the claimant's agency head to determine the appropriate course of action. - 5.
-An agency head and the agency CFO may not delegate authority to sign a Form GAO-513 without the express, written permission of the State Comptroller. - 6.
+If approved by the State Comptroller, Deputy State Comptroller, or designee, the Form GAO-513 will be returned to the agency for processing and payment by the agency. - 4.2.
+If not approved, the State Comptroller, Deputy State Comptroller, or designee will communicate with the claimant's agency head to determine the appropriate course of action. - 5.
+An agency head and the agency CFO may not delegate authority to sign a Form GAO-513 without the express, written permission of the State Comptroller, Deputy State Comptroller, or designee. - 6.
 Completed Forms GAO-513 must be retained by the agency for a period consistent with those prescribed by LAPR for such records.

-Delinquent Travel Claim Filed Number of Months After Travel GAO-513 Must Be Signed by

-More than two (2), but less than three (3) The Traveler and

-The Traveler's Supervisor or Manager

-Three (3) or more, but less than five (5) The Traveler and

-The Traveler's Supervisor or Manager and

-The Traveler's Agency Head or CFO

-Five (5) or more The Traveler and

-The Traveler's Supervisor or Manager and

-The Traveler's Agency Head or CFO and

-The State Comptroller
+Delinquent Travel Claim Filed Number of Months After Travel GAO-513 Must Be Signed by More than two (2), but less than three (3) The Traveler and The Traveler's Supervisor or Manager Three (3) or more, but less than five (5) The Traveler and The Traveler's Supervisor or Manager and The Traveler's Agency Head or CFO Five (5) or more The Traveler and The Traveler's Supervisor or Manager and The Traveler's Agency Head or CFO and The State Comptroller/Deputy State Comptroller